Shreyan1590/DeepSafe/README.md

 ## 📄 License

 Distributed under the MIT License.
+Copyright (c) 2024, Shreyan.
 See `LICENSE` for more information.